TaoDing/P.copri_colonization/README.md

 Data Availability:
 The raw 16S rRNA gene and metagenomic sequencing data used in the present study have been deposited in the NCBI database under project ID PRJNA778894.

+For any other code/analysis inquiries, please open a github issue.